Huerte/Gitomation/Inspirational_Quote.md

 ### "Great minds discuss ideas.
 Average minds discuss events.
 Small minds discuss people." - Eleanor Roosevelt
 ### "Heroes don't need to talk about what they did." - W.P.
 Kinsella
 ### "The difference between winning and losing is most often not quitting." - Walt Disney
+### "There is a difference between giving directions and giving direction." - Simon Sinek